WalletConnect/walletconnect-docs/docs/api/sign/dapp-usage.md

 let uri = try await Sign.instance.connect(requiredNamespaces: namespaces, topic: uri.topic)
 ```

-#### Session Authenticate
+#### Session Authenticate with ReCaps

-The authenticate() method is a new addition to the WalletConnect protocol, providing a streamlined way for EVM dApps to request authentication from wallets and establish a session at the same time.
+The authenticate() method enhances the WalletConnect protocol, offering EVM dApps a sophisticated mechanism to request wallet authentication and simultaneously establish a session.
+This innovative approach not only authenticates the user but also facilitates a seamless session creation, integrating the capabilities defined by ERC-5573, also known as ReCaps.

+ReCaps extend the SIWE protocol, enabling users to give informed consent for dApps to exercise scoped capabilities on their behalf.
+This consent mechanism is crucial for authorizing a dApp to perform actions or access resources, thus ensuring security and trust in dApp interactions.
+These scoped capabilities are specified through ReCap URIs in the resources field of the AuthRequestParams, which translate to human-readable consent in the SIWE message, detailing the actions a dApp is authorized to undertake.

-To initiate an authentication request, your dApp should call authenticate() with the necessary authentication parameters.
-This method generates a pairing URI that your dApp can present to the user, typically as a QR code or through a deep link.
+To initiate an authentication and authorization request, a dApp invokes the authenticate() method, passing in parameters that include desired capabilities as outlined in EIP-5573.
+The method generates a pairing URI for user interaction, facilitating a streamlined authentication and consent process.

-Example implementation for initiating an authentication request:
+Example of initiating an authentication request with ReCaps:

 ```swift
 func initiateAuthentication() {